About This Episode

 Yara Hawari 17:46

-Why was there that temporal cutoff between people who received assistance and then people who arrived after February?
+Why was there that temporal cutoff between people who received assistance and people who arrived after February?

 Ali 17:54

-So they take the wounded who are crossing Rafah.
-This is the top priority for them.
-And the second priority is those who come earlier.
-But you know, for me, for who come from March.
-To this day, they ask for help.
-Some assistance might be most of the answer from the local institutions, all the list is full.
-So we will put you in the waiting list.
-Most of it is crowdfunding.
-There is no stability in it.
+It’s not really a decision, actually.
+It’s that there are a lot of families here and they cannot afford to help all the families.
+So they take the wounded who are crossing Rafah — this is the top priority for them.
+The second priority is those who came earlier.
+But for those who came from March onwards — to this day, when they ask for help, most of the answer from local institutions is: the list is full, we will put you on the waiting list.

 Yara Hawari 18:30

-Ali, amidst this really difficult and challenging situation, do you have any hopes for the immediate, medium and long term future?
+Ali, amidst this really difficult and challenging situation, do you have any hopes for the immediate, medium, and long-term future?

 Ali 18:40

-You know, Yara, in this moment, I often find myself scrolling through albums on my phone, every picture brings back moments of a time that now feels like a dream, a distant dream.
+You know, Yara, in this moment, I often find myself scrolling through albums on my phone.
+Every picture brings back moments of a time that now feels like a dream — a distant dream.

-I want to see an immediate ceasefire and see humanitarian aid reach to those who need at the most.
-It’s not just about survival.
-It’s about giving people a silver of hope.
+In the immediate future, my deepest hope is for this genocide, this war, to end.
+The violence needs to stop.
+People need a chance to breathe, and to live without the constant fear of bombing.
+I want to see an immediate ceasefire and see humanitarian aid reach those who need it the most.
+It’s not just about survival — it’s about giving people a sliver of hope.
 A reason to hold on.

-It’s about creating an environment where the people can start to rebuild their homes, their, their lives, where the children can go back to school, and families can live without consent of a threat of displacement.
-I also hope for a strong international support to ensure that we are not forgetten.
+In the medium term, I hope for stability and rebuilding.
+We need infrastructure, homes, schools, and hospitals to be rebuilt.
+It’s about creating an environment where people can start to rebuild their lives, where children can go back to school, and families can live without the constant threat of displacement.
+I also hope for strong international support to ensure that we are not forgotten.

-I dream of a future where Palestinians can live with dignity, with full rights and recognitions.
-I want to see a world where our identity is respected.
-Our history is acknowledged.
-It’s about creating a future where my children and their children don’t have the some hardships and can live freely in their homeland or anywhere they choose without fear.
+But looking further into the long term, my hope is for lasting peace and justice.
+I dream of a future where Palestinians can live with dignity, with full rights and recognition.
+I want to see a world where our identity is respected and our history is acknowledged.
+It’s about creating a future where my children and their children don’t face the same hardships, and can live freely in their homeland, or anywhere they choose, without fear.

 Yara Hawari 21:35

 Ali, I think we’ll leave it on those poignant words.
 We are so grateful for your safety and for you being able to share your experiences and your analysis with us.
+We hope to have you on another episode of Rethinking Palestine soon.

 Ali 21:49

 It’s my pleasure.
-Thank you.
-Yeah. so much.
+Thank you so much.

 Yara Hawari 21:55

-Rethinking Palestine is brought to you by Al Shabaka, the Palestinian Policy Network.
-Al Shabaka is the only global independent Palestinian think tank whose mission is to produce critical policy analysis and collectively imagine a new policymaking paradigm for Palestine and Palestinians worldwide.
-For more information or to donate to support our work, visit al-shabaka.org and importantly, don’t forget to subscribe to Rethinking Palestine wherever you listen to podcasts.
+Rethinking Palestine is brought to you by Al-Shabaka, the Palestinian Policy Network.
+Al-Shabaka is the only global independent Palestinian think tank whose mission is to produce critical policy analysis and collectively imagine a new policymaking paradigm for Palestine and Palestinians worldwide.
+For more information or to donate to support our work, visit al-shabaka.org.
+And importantly, don’t forget to subscribe to Rethinking Palestine, wherever you listen to podcasts.